alvarocalafell/transformer-from-scratch/README.md

 - Optimize for inference speed
 - Integrate with a web interface for easy usage

+## Acknowledgements

+This project was created following the excellent tutorials and explanations by [Umar Jamil](https://www.youtube.com/@umarjamilai) on YouTube.
+His clear and detailed videos were instrumental in understanding and implementing the Transformer architecture.

 ## Contributing

 Contributions to improve the model or extend its functionality are welcome.
 Please feel free to submit pull requests or open issues for any bugs or feature requests.